torchlard/Notes/Math/abstract_algebra.md

 let ϕ: G -> H be group homomorphism, let e be identity of H ϕ⁻¹({e}) ≤ G, subgorup called kernel of ϕ

+## isomorphism theorem
+can use factor group to study homomorphism with every homomorphism ϕ: G -> H we can associate normal subgroup of G, ker ϕ
+- every normal subgroup of G gives rise to homomorphism of groups

+### natural/canonical homomorphism
+ϕ : G -> G/H
+ϕ(g) = gH

+### first isomorphism theorem
+ψ : G -> H is group homomorphism with K = kerψ then K is normal in G

+∃ unique isomorphism f : G/K -> ψ(G) st. ψ = fϕ